2 American climbers missing on Pakistan mountain

 Kyle Dempster and Scott Adamson set out early August 21 to climb the north face of Ogre 2, near the Choktoi Glacier, authorities said.

-They have not been seen since August 22, according to a GoFundMe site set up to raise funds for their rescue.
+The two men have not been seen since August 22, the day before a storm hit the mountain, according to a GoFundMe page set up to raise funds for their rescue.

 "Their initial plan included five days for the climb and descent," the Alpine Club of Pakistan said in a statement.
 "When they did not return on the expected date, the base camp team informed us.
 We then started communication with all concerned local authorities and the climbers' families."